RallyTechServices/propagation-apps/feature-cancellation/README.md

 Highly customized app to allow for bulk "Canceling" of a Portfolio Item (Not recommended for re-distribution).

+The "Cancel" menu item will only be available if all of the items selected are NOT in the configured "Completed States".

 If a portfolio item is cancelled, then all of the items in its tree will be updated as follows:
 1. Portfolio Items will be set to a state of "Cancelled" if they aren't already in a "Completed State"
 2. If the user story is not already in Completed or greater state, User Story names will be prefixed with the string "[CANCELLED] "